hmcts/pdm-shared-infrastructure/README.md

 # pdm-shared-infrastructure
-The Product Shared Infrastructure repo for the PDM application
+The Product Shared Infrastructure repo for the PDM application.

 Required Environment Variables: